 Center for Family & Demographic Research

-The Center for Family and Demographic Research (CFDR) is dedicated to research, training, and service in family demography.
-The CFDR integrates demographic methods, data, and perspectives with other social scientific approaches to understand family formation and stability in addition to well-being across the life course.
-A special focus of research by CFDR affiliates is attention to development and social context.
-The CFDR is supported by the Eunice Kennedy Shriver National Institute of Child Health & Human Development and BGSU.
+The Center for Family and Demographic Research (CFDR) is an NIH-funded population research center dedicated to research, training, and service in demography.
+The CFDR integrates demographic methods, data, and perspectives with other social scientific approaches to understand the well-being of children and families.
+A special focus of research by CFDR affiliates addresses the public health and social problems facing at-risk children, adolescents, and families.

 Instructor: Hsueh-Sheng Wu

-Monday, November 3, 12:30-1:30 pm
+Monday, February 27, 12:30-1:30 pm

-CFDR Conference Room, 7C Williams
+CFDR Conference Room, 7C Williams Hall